Kensington Palace: Apartment 7

-Located in the north-west corner of the main palace complex, the part of the Palace which would become Apartment 7 formed part of the Kensington Palace Chapel during the 19th century; the Chapel was decommissioned in 1901.
+Located in the north-west corner of the main palace complex, the part of the Palace which would become Apartment 7 formed part of the Kensington Palace Chapel during the 19th century; the chapel was decommissioned in 1901.
 Following this, a false ceiling was inserted to allow the first-floor apartments to be enlarged.
 This apartment was the home of former Lady-in-Waiting to Queen Victoria Harriet Phipps.
 Following Phipps' death in 1922, No. 7 became the home of Victoria Mountbatten, Dowager Marchioness of Milford Haven, who was a granddaughter of Queen Victoria as well as maternal grandmother of Prince Philip, Duke of Edinburgh.
 No. 7 was one of the Apartments severely damaged by a fire on 14 October 1940 during the Blitz.

 Lt.
 Philip Mountbatten and his cousin David Mountbatten, 3rd Marquess of Milford Haven lived with their grandmother in her Kensington Palace home during the three months prior to his wedding to Princess Elizabeth in November 1947; it was from Apartment 7 that Philip embarked to Westminster Abbey on the morning of his wedding day.

 After Lady Milford Haven's death in 1950, use of her apartment was given to Mary, Duchess of Beaufort and her husband Henry Somerset, 10th Duke of Beaufort in 1953.
 Through her father Adolphus Cambridge, 1st Marquess of Cambridge, the Duchess of Beaufort had been born Princess Mary of Teck, rendering her both the niece and namesake of Queen Mary, as well as a first-cousin once-removed of the-then Queen Elizabeth II.
 The Duke of Beaufort was a long-serving Member of the Royal Household, serving as Master of the Horse from 1936 to 1978.
-Apartment 7 continued to be their home until the late 1970s; following the Duke's retirement in 1978 much of the artwork and furniture from their Kensington Palace apartment was sold via aunction in May 1979.
+Apartment 7 continued to be their home until the late 1970s; following the Duke's retirement in 1978 much of the artwork and furniture from their Kensington Palace apartment was sold via auction in May 1979.
 The Duke and Duchess of Beaufort died in 1984 and 1987 respectively.
 Apartment 7 next became the home of Official Office of Diana, Princess of Wales following her divorce from Charles, Prince of Wales in 1996.

 Apartment 8

-One of the earliest recorded occupants of the section of the palace now known as Apartment at was Lt Gen William Wynyard, who was granted use of this suite of rooms from 1792 until his death in 1819.
+One of the earliest recorded occupants of the section of the palace now known as Apartment 8 was Lt Gen William Wynyard, who was granted use of this suite of rooms from 1792 until his death in 1819.
 Following the death of long-serving Cabinet Minister Granville Leveson-Gower, 2nd Earl Granville in 1892, his widow Castilia, Dowager Countess Granville was offered a suite of Apartments at Kensington Palace by Queen Victoria in 1892, reportly in recognition of her husband's significant public service.
 Lady Granville retained the suite of rooms, which would later be known as Apartment 8, until her death in 1938.

 The now-vacant No. 8 was soon granted to the-then King George V's cousin Lady Patricia Ramsey (formerly Princess Patricia of Connaught) in July 1939.
 No. 8 was amongst those damaged by fire in October 1940 during the Blitz.